pyca/cryptography/docs/primitives/symmetric-encryption.rst

                                         reuse an ``initialization_vector`` with
                                         a given ``key``.

+.. class:: cryptography.primitives.block.modes.CTR(nonce)

+    CTR (Counter) is a mode of operation for block ciphers.
+It is considered cryptographically strong.

+    :param bytes nonce: Must be random bytes.
+They do not need to be kept secret (they can be included in a transmitted message).
+Must be the same number of bytes as the ``block_size`` of the cipher.
+It is critical to never reuse a ``nonce`` with a given ``key``.
+Unlike CBC, reusing a nonce compromises the security of all data encrypted under the key (see: two time pad).

 .. class:: cryptography.primitives.block.modes.OFB(initialization_vector)

     OFB (Output Feedback) is a mode of operation for block ciphers.
 It